 For this, the fourth annual St. John’s participation in the People Working Cooperatively (PWC) Fall ‘Prepare Affair’ on Saturday, November 10th, we worked at two homes, one in the Paddock Hills area and the second in ‘upper’ Over-the-Rhine.
 St. John’s crew members were: Jim Decker (crew leader), Frances May Brooks, Devin Baker, Victor Villacis, Tristan Linck and Jennifer Linck.

-November 11 Lecture: Alice Skirtz on ECONOCIDE: ELIMINATION OF THE URBAN POOR
+ECONOCIDE LECTURE: On November 11, Alice Skirtz spoke on ECONOCIDE: ELIMINATION OF THE URBAN POOR.

 DISASTER RELIEF PLATE COLLECTION 11/25